-This annual report is being provided to the Trustee and any record Holder of the notes under Section 4.03 of the Indenture governing the Senior Notes Due 2018 of Jazz US Holdings Inc. Because the Securities and Exchange Commission does not accept filings from voluntary filers such as Jazz US Holdings Inc. who have not previously filed a registration statement under either the Securities Act of 1933 or the Securities Exchange Act of 1934, this report will not be filed with the Securities and Exchange Commission.
+This annual report is being provided to the trustee and any record Holder of the Jazz US Holdings Inc. notes due December 2018 under Section 4.03 of the Indenture governing the notes.
+Since the Securities and Exchange Commission does not accept filings from voluntary filers such as Jazz US Holdings Inc. who have not previously filed a registration statement under either the Securities Act of 1933 or the Securities Exchange Act of 1934, this report is not being filed with the Securities and Exchange Commission but is publicly accessible at http://ir.towerjazz.com under the "Financial Statements" tab.
 For the sake of convenience and comparison with reports from prior periods, the information in this report is presented using the item numbers and other presentation styles of an Annual Report on Form 10-K.